voucherifyio/composable-ui-onboarding/docs/docs/integrations/promotions/voucherify.md

 ### Backend Files

-- `packages/voucherify`: This package contains functions that change the default behavior of functions related to discounts.
+- `packages/voucherify`: This package contains functions that enhance the default behavior of functions related to discounts.

 ### React Components